allthroughthenight/allthroughthenight.github.io/_drafts/2021-01-10-what-i-ve-learned-in-2020.md

 * Tools: Automation won't take over entire jobs overnight, but instead different aspects of a task
 * Strategy: For a business to see a good RoI on AI, it has to be prepared for it.
 If current prediction and forecasting methods are outdated, than AI solutions will clash with the status quo
 * Society: Society isn't ready for the inequality that will arise from broad AI adoption.
 While some will reap massive benefits, others will suffer due to no fault of their own

+Return on Investment (ROI) for Usability
+* tl;dr - If you invest 10% of a project's budget on research-based UX, then your ROI will be 85% - 135%.

 Test-Driven Development By Example
 * Test-Driven Development Patterns: Have a core 'TODO' list of what you know you'll have to test, tests should run independent of each other, and test data should make it obvious what the use case is